jimratliff/GenoMac-system/README.md

 git pull --recurse-submodules origin main
 ```
 (The `--recurse-submodules` ensures that the local version of submodule GenoMac-shared is updated to the commit specified by the GenoMac-user origin repository.)

-### The Makefile is the user’s interface with the functionality of this repo

-The `Makefile` provides the interface for the user to effect the functionalities of this repo, such as commanding the execution of (a) installing apps via Homebrew and (b) changing certain systemwide macOS settings using `defaults write` commands.